 In summary, ISAB seems to find value in both the CSS and COMPASS models, and has generally acknowledged that proponents of each model and of different spill tests have merit.
-The lack of a definitive opinion from the ISAB left spill operations options that increase spill to benefit salmon while also providing opportunities for increased power generation when power demand and corresponding power revenue is the highest.
+The lack of a definitive opinion from the ISAB created an opportunity to increase spill to benefit salmon while also providing options for increased power generation when power demand and corresponding power revenue is the highest.